gnac/gopro-linux/README.md

 # gopro-linux

-A Linux command-line tool for adding telemetry overlays to GoPro videos.
+A (Linux) command-line tool for adding telemetry overlays to GoPro videos.
-There are many overlay tools, but this one is mine, and it works on linux with a minimum of fuss.
+There are many overlay tools, but this one is mine, and it works on Linux with a minimum of fuss.
 Reads the embedded GPMF metadata track (GPS, accelerometer) and renders configurable widgets onto the video using FFmpeg.